phihungnv/phongphu/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.2.6 - Released: Dec, 21 - 2018 =
+= 2.2.8 - Released: Feb, 11 - 2019 =

-* New: added support to WordPress 5.0
-* New: added support to WooCommerce 3.5.3
+* New: added support to WooCommerce 3.5.4
-* New: added Gutenberg blocks for plugin shortcodes
 * Update: internal plugin framework
-* Update: italian language
-* Fix: preventing sql error when hidden products list just contains 0 id
-* Fix: problem with sprintf on backend
+* Fix: added explicit array casting on shortcode to avoid warning
+* Fix: don't add custom classes to body if wishlist page is not set
+* Fix: changed a wrong method in the enqueue style
-* Dev: added product param to yith_free_text filter
+* Dev: add filter yith_wcwl_email_share_subject